Merger Of SET Maidstone & SET Causton Schools

 - We are also consulting on a proposed reduction in PAN for Reception Year from 75 to 45 in recognition of a significant trend in falling pupil numbers across Felixstowe which mirrors the falling birth rate in the area, and indeed many parts of London.

-- The Proposal would bring a more seamless transition for pupils from key stage 1 into key stage 2 and it would remove the need for an admissions process at that stage;
+- The Proposal will bring a more seamless transition for pupils from key stage 1 into key stage 2 and it would remove the need for an admissions process at that stage;

-- It would be more sustainable for us to operate on one site rather than to manage two sites;
+- It will be more sustainable for us to operate on one site rather than to manage two sites;

 - The two schools are already managed as one school with a single Head of School (Mrs Thompson) who already looks after both of the schools;

 - The distance between the two sites is less than half a mile and equates to a five minute walk and so the potential additional travel time is low;

 - Pupils will attend one larger school which would be better equipped to meet curriculum requirements, as well as a wider range of educational and extra-curricular opportunities; and